 Today, most couples are perplexed about the Jewish wedding canopy (Chuppah).
 Where do they get one?
 How do they make one?
 What size should it be?
-In the past and present, it is either the temple supplying a traditional, over sized tallit or the florist would create a Garden of Eden with flowers along with a piece of cloth.
+In the past and present, it is either the temple supplying a traditional, oversized tallit or the florist would create a Garden of Eden with flowers along with a piece of cloth.
 Though those options are not bad ones, now it is necessary since couples are seeking more options.
-More personal, more creative, some more modern intertwined with traditional and also affordable.
+More personal, more creative, some, more modern intertwined with traditional elements, and also affordable.
 I have researched and discovered that there are not too many companies or artists offering those options.
-Too assist with the demand, I created what I call a traveling one, the Rabbi Andrea Frank of www.jewish-wedding-rabbi.com Free Standing Chuppah.
-It has certainly traveled as much as me.
-It is offered for an additional cost when couples are using my rabbinical services to officiate their Jewish Wedding or Spiritual Wedding Ceremonies.
-Presently, the oversized Tallit with wedding Blue stripes.
-Looking to add beautiful, embellished fabric designs that keep the symbolic theme of Judaism with creation.
-You can say, a nature theme.
+The few that I have located are a blessing in disguise.
+One of them being a designer and artist.
+However, the wedding budget needs to factor in the costs either by purchase or rental.
+To assist with the demand for the intimate only ceremonies, I created a handheld Chuppah.
+The couples a simple, small gathering, or when they elope with two witnesses, but just as important to each of them, the Chuppah is essential.

-I have seen beautiful Jewish wedding canopy designs that can compliment a couple on their wedding day when receiving their blessings under the Jewish wedding canopy.
-Since it is the central focus of all Jewish wedding ceremonies, today a couple can design their own if they feel creative enough, or family members with artistic skills are designing for the wedding couple as well.
+I have seen beautiful Jewish wedding canopy designs that can complement a couple on their wedding day when receiving their blessings.
+Since it is the central focus of all Jewish wedding ceremonies, today a couple can design their own if they feel creative enough, or family members with artistic skills are designed for the wedding couple as well.
 I have seen beautiful quilted ones, as seen below.

-After I officiate a Jewish wedding ceremony, I am usually the last to leave the ceremony area other than the catering staff taking down and setting up for the wedding reception while the guests are in another room for the cocktail hour.
+After I officiate a Jewish wedding ceremony, I am usually the last to leave the ceremony area other than the staff setting up for the next phase, the wedding reception.
 The beautiful Chuppah, the Jewish wedding canopy, created by the florist is dismantled and where it ends up I am not quite sure.
 The couple only has the memory of standing under it for their ceremony and memories in their wedding photos.
-Is that enough?
-For some yes, for others, no.

-Why Should a Couple Own Their Very Own Chuppah?
+Should a Couple Own their very own Chuppah?

-When a couple places the importance of having their very own wedding canopy, it becomes a part of the them beyond the ceremony.
-It becomes a family heirloom to be past on from generation to generation.
-I am touched when a couple includes an existing or soon to be, family heirloom in their wedding ceremony.
-Couples today are not aware that they are creating their own heirlooms with their new Kiddush cup and can now include a personalized Jewish wedding canopy.
-Generations after them will find those ritual items becoming a significant part in their Jewish wedding ceremonies.
+When a couple places the importance of having their very own wedding canopy, it becomes a part of them beyond the ceremony.
+It will be a family heirloom to be passed down from generation to generation.
+I am touched when a couple includes an existing or soon to be, wedding ceremony.
+Couples today are not aware that they are creating their own heirlooms with their new kiddush cup and can include a personalized Jewish wedding canopy.
+Generations after them will find those ritual items a significant part of their Jewish wedding ceremonies.

-Our future generations depends on us to keep the customs and traditions
+Our future generations will honor the customs and traditions

-and the light of Judaism will be less bright in their lives.
+Continue the light of Judaism to be bright in the lives that follow

 The following material or items that the rabbi seen used for a wedding canopy.